paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 ## Merely naming a branch trunk.

-Say you're using Subversion, and you accepted it's default directory design, when you made a new repository.
+Say you're using Subversion, and you accepted its default directory design, when you made a new repository.
 That will give you 'trunk', 'tags' and 'branches' as directory names.
-The mere fact that you have a branch called trunk doesn't mean you're doing trunk based development.
-"We merge branches back to trunk often" is heard a lot in the industry, and if you're grouping multiple developers on those bacnches of they not deleted after a couple of days, then it is not the trunk based development branching model.
+The mere fact that you have a branch called trunk does not mean you're doing trunk based development.
+"We merge branches back to trunk often" is heard a lot in the industry, and if you're grouping multiple developers on those branches of they not deleted after a couple of days, then it is not the trunk based development branching model.

 ## Direction of Cherry Pick (or merge)